Impact of Aqua Chemicals

 Impact of Aqua Chemicals in Bangladesh Shrimp Farms and the Solution

-Aquaculture is one of the fastest-growing sectors worldwide, and it is no different in Bangladesh.
-In recent years, aquaculture has expanded and contributed to the socio-economic development of the country.
-The increasing food and nutrition demand has led to an intensification of aquaculture systems with the help of advanced technology.
+The increasing demand for food and nutrition has led to an intensification of aquaculture systems with the help of advanced technology.

-It has been reported that chemicals are extensively used by fish farmers in Bangladesh to achieve the current aquaculture productivity in the available land, and to maximize profits.
-However, the indiscriminate chemical use is a cause of concern as it is known to minimize quality, cause diseases, and in some cases fish kills.
-Moreover, the concentration of chemicals beyond the permissible limit can cause health hazards to the public and impact the environment.
+It has been reported that chemicals are extensively used by fish farmers in Bangladesh to achieve the current aquaculture productivity in the available land and to maximize profits.

 Aqua Chemicals used in Bangladesh

-A study was undertaken on the southwest coast of Bangladesh which constitutes major fish and shrimp farming areas in the country, to assess the use of chemicals and antibiotics.
-The study showed that a wide variety of chemicals are used in Bangladesh, which includes dipterex, antimicrobials, lime, rotenone, organic/inorganic fertilizers, potassium permanganate, copper sulphate, formalin, hostoxin, and others.
+A study was undertaken on the southwest coast of Bangladesh, which constitutes major fish and shrimp farming areas in the country, to assess the use of chemicals and antibiotics.

-Easily available in the market, fish farmers were found to use chemicals for different stages of fish health management.
-A large quantity of chemicals was mainly used for treating fish diseases, followed by water quality management, increasing productivity and removing poisonous gases and water hardness.
+A large quantity of chemicals was mainly used for treating fish diseases, followed by water quality management, increasing productivity, and removing poisonous gases and water hardness.

 Adverse Impact of Using Chemicals